Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Related Work

 Transparency is central to the credibility of stablecoins, as it determines how users and regulators assess the integrity of reserve management and issuance practices.
 Prior studies have examined transparency from regulatory, financial, and operational perspectives.
 Fernández et al.~\cite{fernandez2024asset} identify major risks arising from inconsistent attestations and non-standard auditing methods, while Catalini et al.~\cite{catalini2022some} stress that credible reserve disclosures and third-party audits are key to sustaining investor confidence.
 Ito et al.~\cite{ito2020stablecoin} and Moin et al.~\cite{moin2020sok} provide taxonomies of stablecoin mechanisms, emphasizing the role of disclosure and intervention layers in maintaining trust.
 Collectively, these works highlight that transparency must be measurable, standardized, and independently verifiable to ensure systemic credibility.

 Despite these insights, transparency practices across stablecoin issuers remain fragmented and inconsistent.
 Attestations are released in heterogeneous formats and at irregular intervals, limiting comparability and independent verification~\cite{mahrous2025sok,ante2023systematic}.
 Baughman et al.~\cite{baughman2022stable} and Gadzinski et al.~\cite{gadzinski2023stablecoins} further argue that transparency interacts closely with stabilization mechanisms, influencing each stablecoin’s resilience.
-However, most transparency studies rely solely on off-chain documents and overlook blockchain-based issuance data that could provide verifiable evidence.
-A more complete assessment therefore requires integrating on-chain and off-chain information within a unified analytical framework that captures both operational and disclosure-based dimensions of transparency.
+However, most existing studies do not systematically connect issuer-reported disclosures with observable issuance evidence from blockchain records.
+A more complete assessment therefore requires a unified analytical framework that integrates these heterogeneous information sources and captures both operational and disclosure-related dimensions of transparency.